Download Our Spring Menu Collection

 In 1999, they discovered an apartment in an old building in Aix’s chic Quartier Mazarin.
 They immediately became fast friends with the family two floors below.
 In central Aix-en-Provence, Mary Lou could now do her market shopping on foot, and their daughter could walk to school.
 They chose the full immersion route for their daughter.
 Read more.

 After more than two decades in Provence, M. L. Longsworth shared some of her favourite things about the region.
-Now, the family lives in the countryside outside of Aix-en-Provence, and they continue to explore the area, including the coastal city of Toulon.
+Now, the family lives in the countryside outside of Aix-en-Provence and continues exploring the area, including the coastal city of Toulon.

 Please share this with friends and family.